wozhouh/caffe-gdp/README.md

 # Caffe-GDP
 Caffe-GDP is a branch of [Caffe](https://github.com/BVLC/caffe), which adds a few lines of code in order to enable a global and dynamic filter pruning (GDP) on convolution layers of typical CNN architecture, as described in a newly accepted paper at IJCAI18, [Accelerating Convolutional Networks via Global & Dynamic Filter Pruning](https://www.ijcai.org/proceedings/2018/0336.pdf).
 The paper mentioned is based on TensorFlow originally.

-The following will introduce how GDP is implemented based on the original Caffe framework, then a guidance to perform GDP on a CNN.
+The following will introduce how GDP is implemented based on the original Caffe framework, then a guidance to perform GDP on a typical CNN.
 If you do not care about details, feel free to skip the first part.

 ## Inplementation